 Karen Giacopuzzi – Instructor, Owner of Gadget Lab

 I’ve taught basic computer skills to adults through a local community center and for the past 3 years have taught WordPress and other web skills in an after school program on behalf of Passion For Learning, a local non-profit.
-In the Summer of 2013 I taught a Web Skills day camp at Montgomery College and last summer ran my own summer day camp here at the Lab.
+In the Summer of 2013 I taught a Web Skills day camp at Montgomery College and in 2014 started Gadget Lab here in Silver Spring.

 I grew up in Los Angeles and have a BA in Liberal Arts from University of California, Santa Barbara and a Masters in International Affairs from George Washington University.
 I love to write and worked as a journalist before making a career change to software.
 Gadget Lab is the logical result of my passion for writing, gadgets, software and teaching.